alistairdunn1/GrowthVB/Analysis_Report_Template.md

 ## 6. Conclusions

-*[Summarize the main findings and their implications for fisheries management, stock assessment, or other applications]*
+*[Summarise the main findings and their implications for fisheries management, stock assessment, or other applications]*

 ## 7. References